nilayspshah/sq-hive-api-docs/source/index.html.md

 ### `deepdiveData` Payload Examples by Type

-The examples below show representative `proFunnel.deepdiveData` payloads for each `type`.
-Examples sourced from real payloads reflect the actual field names; types marked *(illustrative)* use representative field names.
+The examples below show representative `proFunnel.deepdiveData` payloads for each `type`, sourced from real payloads.
 Note that dates for block/bulk deals are returned as ISO strings (`"YYYY-MM-DD"`), not arrays.

 **`BLOCK_DEAL`**